 In 2017, a solo exhibition with Cruz's signature approach was held at ArtsQuest in Bethlehem PA.
 Consisting of fourteen portraits, the show dealt with issues of community and the amazing giving capacity of the human spirit.
 It was featured on the front page of the areas local newspaper, an interview on NPR radio, and other publications.

-Cruz continues to work from her studio in New Jersey.
+Cruz continues to work in her studio.